the-teachingRSE-project/competencies/competencies.md

       repositories if they have a background in a different domain.& As per individual (local).&
     As per individual (RSE Team).&
-    Should host domain-specific repositories for areas that the organization works extensively in, but this is likely to be handled at a research group level.
+    Should host domain-specific repositories for areas that the organisation works extensively in, but this is likely to be handled at a research group level.
     \\\hline
   \end{longtable}